‘The Bold And The Beautiful’ Spoilers: Quinn & Ridge Are Finally Exposed?

 In next week’s The Bold and the Beautiful, it looks like Coco will go against Sally’s master plan.
 The young lady just doesn’t seem like the kind who will agree to play dirty.
 Besides, it also doesn’t help that she and R.J. are enjoying getting to know each other.

-However, though Coco may be unwilling to do her dirty work for her, Sally has another trick up her sleeve.
+But though Coco may be unwilling to do her dirty work for her, Sally has another trick up her sleeve.
 Coco doesn’t know that there’s a hidden camera in the jewelry Sally gave her.

 The Bold and the Beautiful airs weekdays on CBS.